berty-tb/berty-tb/README.md

 ### Hi there 👋
-I'm currently studying engineering at Buenos Aires and learning C alongside other languages :)
+I'm currently studying engineering and learning C alongside other languages :)

 <!--